RayHightower/rayhightower.github.com/source/_posts/2013-08-05-age-vs-ability.markdown

 comments: true
 categories: [ Business, Education ]
 ---
-{% imgcap right /images/Benjamin-Franklin.jpg Columnist.
-Statesman.
-Scientist. %}
+{% imgcap right /images/Benjamin-Franklin.jpg Benjamin Franklin: Statesman & Scientist %}
 Age has little to do with ability.
-Every profession has examples of people who achieve goals while they are _too young_ to do so, or after they are considered _over the hill_.
-These atypical achievers are exciting to watch.
+Every profession has examples of people who achieve goals even though others consider them _too young_ or _too old_.
+People who excel in the face of stereotypes are exciting to watch.

 _The Wall Street Journal_ listed some examples in a 1980s-era ad for United Technologies Corporation.
 <!--more-->